kobolabs/epub-spec/README.md

 Kobo platforms also read the field `<option name=”fixed-layout”>true/false</option>` to identify whether ePubs should be rendered as FXL.
 The file containing this field is usually titled com.kobobooks.display-options.xml and can be found in the META-INF directory of the ePub.
 This file is not required for ePub3 FXL content.

-All five values in the [rendition:spread property](http://www.idpf.org/epub/fxl/#property-spread) are supported on the Android, Desktop and eInk reading platforms.
-The iOS platform supports the properties `Both`, `None` and `Auto` but not `Portrait` or `Landscape`.
-The Windows platform supports the properties `None` and `Auto` but not `Both`, `Portrait` or `Landscape`.
+The [`rendition:spread` property](http://www.idpf.org/epub/fxl/#property-spread) controls which orientation (portrait and landscape) displays two-page spreads.
+There are 5 possible values: `auto`, `portrait`, `landscape`, `both` and `none`.
+Kobo reccomends using `auto` for most Fixed Layout content.
+All platforms support `none`, in which neither orientation displays spreads.
+Support for each value breaks down by platform as follows:
+- The iOS platform supports `none`, and ignores the other four values, instead allowing the reader to double-tap to switch between `landscape` and `both`, regardless of the orientation.
+  - i.e. Double-tapping zooms in to single-page view or zooms out to a spread view.
+- The EPD platform will display all Fixed Layout content as if the value were `none`.
+  - i.e. The screen only display a single page.
+- The Desktop platform will display two-page spreads for all Fixed Layout content, unless the value is `none`.
+  - i.e. The screen can be thought of as always being in landscape mode
+- The Windows platform supports `auto` and `none`, but not `both`, `portrait` or `landscape`.
+  - i.e. The screen always displays one page in portrait and two pages in landscape.

 Rendition-spread properties are only read at the book level for all reading platforms.
-Future versions of Kobo’s reading platforms may read the `rendition:spread` and `rendition:layout` properties at the spine level.
+Future versions of Kobo’s reading platforms may read the `rendition:orientation` and `rendition:layout` properties at the spine level.

 **Pinch and zoom gestures** are available on the Android, iOS, and Windows reading platforms.
 The zoom option is available in the reading menu of eInk devices.
 The Kobo Desktop App supports three zoom options: Zoom Slider, Double-click to zoom and Scroll to zoom.
 The zoom slider is incorporated into the navigation bar so that users can adjust it to zoom in and out.
 Alternatively, users can to zoom in by double-clicking anywhere on the page or adjust the zoom by scrolling up and down with a mouse while holding down the Ctrl (PC) or Command (Mac) key.